 Arugula of any type goes well in mixed salads, substituting for basil in pesto sauces and stepping in for spinach when required.

 From its cruciferous family roots, arugula gets its antioxidant power as well as enzymes needed for detoxifying the body naturally.
 Recently, it’s been linked to gastric ulcer relief.
 Like other greens, arugula is most nutritious when eaten raw, and can be juiced or well-blended for optimal nutrient digestion and assimilation.

-Here’s are two delicious arugula recipes we enjoy a lot this time of year.
+Here’s one of my favorite pesto recipes that we enjoy a lot this time of year.